bennettoxford/openprescribing-hospitals/viewer/content/faq/03_data_contents.md

 ### Does the data include prescriptions dispensed in community pharmacy?

 The SCMD does not include NHS prescriptions supplied by the hospital and dispensed in community pharmacy (hospital FP10 prescriptions).
 This data is available in a separate dataset, [Hospital Prescribing Dispensed in the Community](https://opendata.nhsbsa.net/dataset/hospital-prescribing-dispensed-in-the-community), which we do not currently use on OpenPrescribing Hospitals.
 Medicines dispensed in community pharmacy make up a very small proportion of hospital medicines usage; in January 2025, medicines dispensed in community pharmacy accounted for £5.6m actual cost, which is a very small proportion of the near £2.1bn indicative cost in SCMD data for the same month (likely ~£1bn actual cost).
+The DDD quantity for a product can be calculated as follows: